pyrogram/pyrogram/docs/source/start/errors.rst

 In case Pyrogram does not know anything about a specific error yet, it raises a generic error from its known category, for example, an unknown error with error code ``400``, will be raised as a ``BadRequest``.
 This way you can catch the whole category of errors and be sure to also handle these unknown errors.

-In case a whole class of errors is unknown (that is, an error code that is unknown), Pyrogram will raise a special ``520 UnknownError`` exception.

 Errors with Values
 ------------------